gardener/documentation/website/documentation/getting-started/ca-components/_index.md

 - CSI driver

 Additionally, we deploy components needed to manage the cluster:
-- GRM
+- Gardener Resource Manager (GRM)
-- MCM
+- Machine Controller Manager (MCM)
-- DNS
+- DNS Management
 - VPN

 There is also a set of components making our life easier (logging, monitoring) or adding additional features (cert manager).